rawmodel/framework/README.md

 > Clears the `errors` field on all fields (the reverse of `validate()`).

+**Field.prototype.options**: Object

+> A getter which returns field options.

+**Field.prototype.owner**: Model

+> A getter which returns a reference to a Model instance on which the field is defined.

+**Field.prototype.recipe**: Object

+> A getter which returns a field recipe object.

 **Field.prototype.reset()**: Field

 > Sets the field to its default value.